tylercamp/palcalc/PalCalc.Solver/README-PALWORLD-MECHANICS.md

 # Palworld Breeding Mechanics

-This document covers all Palworld breeding mechanics as used by Pal Calc.
+This document covers all Palworld breeding mechanics as used by PalCalc.
 It's based on game asset files, manual breeding results, and raw game disassembly.

 We try to restrict ourselves to _definitive_ discoveries and not just a "likely" process.